zdleaf/encloned/README.md

-## enclone
+## encloned
-enclone is a solution for securely storing and syncing static data between Linux, and cloud storage platforms such as AWS S3.
+encloned is a solution for securely storing and syncing static data between Linux, and cloud storage platforms such as AWS S3.
 The focus is on ensuring the confidentiality, authenticity and integrity of data at all times.

 The project was developed as part of an MSc Computer Science dissertation, the full PDF paper and implementation details can be found in this directory.